cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 Validators can only opt out after a consumer chain has started and hence the above message returns an error if the chain with `chain_id` is not running.

 #### State & Query
-We also update the state of the opted-in validators when a validator has opted out.
+We also update the state of the opted-in validators when a validator has opted out by removing it from there.
+Nevertheless, we have to keep track of all the validators that have opted in during the last `X` (to be defined) blocks to be able to jail validators for downtime.

 ### When does a consumer chain start?
 A Top N consumer chain starts at the specified date (`spawn_time`) if the [`ConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v3.3.0/proto/interchain_security/ccv/provider/v1/provider.proto#L27) has passed.
 An Opt In consumer chain starts if at least one validator has opted in.
 We check this in [BeginBlockInit](https://github.com/cosmos/interchain-security/blob/v3.3.0/x/ccv/provider/keeper/proposal.go#L372):